 It is possible that a font which displays fine while editing and outputting using File > Print may not appear at all when using the built-in PDF generation under File > Create PDF.

-There are three reasons this may typically happen:
+There are several reasons this may typically happen:

 1. All variants of the font are not properly installed.